gshaikov/NetLib/README.md

 # NetLib

-This is my library for neural network (multilayer perceptron) implementation ``myneuralnetapi.py`` using Numpy only.
+This is my neural network library implementation built using **Numpy only**.
+I did it in the very beginning of my Deep Learning course, even before studying frameworks like TensorFlow or Keras.

 Tested on a classic MNIST dataset.
-The dataset is taken from here: [Kaggle MNIST competition](https://www.kaggle.com/c/digit-recognizer/data) I did it in the very beginning of my Deep Learning course, even before studying frameworks like TensorFlow or Keras.
+The dataset is taken from here: [Kaggle MNIST competition](https://www.kaggle.com/c/digit-recognizer/data).

 Implemented: